8-year-old paralyzed in parade attack awake, asking for twin

 The boy was removed from the ventilator.
 He is in serious condition and is in a great deal of pain, but improving.

-He and his twin brother, Luke, loved the Fourth of July parade in their Chicago suburb.
+He and his twin brother, Luke, who was struck by shrapnel and is home, loved the Fourth of July parade in their Chicago suburb.

 But now the family is envisioning a “new normal” for Cooper who was wounded in a hail of gunfire that left dozens of others wounded and seven dead in Highland Park, said Tony Loizzi, a family spokesperson, during a Zoom call with reporters Thursday.

-Luke and the boys’ mother, Keely Roberts, who is the superintendent of the 2,300-student Zion Elementary School District, also were hurt but not as seriously.
+The boys’ mother, Keely Roberts, who is the superintendent of the 2,300-student Zion Elementary School District, also was hurt but not as seriously.
 Only the boys’ father, Jason Roberts, was unscathed.

 Meanwhile, the boy’s mother, who was shot twice in the foot and leg area, has undergone two surgeries and may need a third, Loizzi said.